jonpappalord/DITRAS/README.md

 How to run DITRAS as library
 -----------------------------
 First, read the spatial tessellation from the corresponding file and load it in a dictionary, using the function `load_spatial_tessellation`.
+In this repository we provide an example of spatial tessellation regarding the Italian region of Trentino, it is stored in the file `location2info_trentino`.
 Second, initialize a DITRAS object with the parameters you prefer.
 Finally, start the execution of DITRAS by using the method `start_simulation`.
 ~~~
 spatial_tessellation = load_spatial_tessellation('location2info_trentino')